 - Dessert destination: The Stackery, Bryant Park (seasonal opening only), Midtown East, Manhattan.

 - Short and sweet story: S’mores Chimney Cone ($15 + tax).
 If you have reached the end of this dessert review, you will be by now, in need of a complete sugar detox (and a fresh roll of dental floss).
 Wait, we have one more s’mores!
-For a few short weeks at the end of the year, the Stackery pops up in the centre of the Bryant Park Christmas Market, and offers a dessert that is commonplace during the Christmas Market season in Eastern Europe (look out for our upcoming dessert adventure on this).
+For a few short weeks at the end of the year, the Stackery pops up in the centre of the Bryant Park Christmas Market, and offers a dessert that is commonplace during the Christmas Market season in Eastern Europe (see here).
 In this instance however, the Stackery has injected an over-the-top NYC edge into the dessert — completely crazy, screaming to be photographed, and utterly memorable…after about a 10 minute wait for it, so be patient!
 A cinnamon-dusted dough cone (more a doughnut-texture, than a churro) is filled with toasted marshmallow, swirled with Nutella, topped with ginger cheesecake whipped cream (we scooped this out), another marshmallow, graham crackers and the obligatory Hersey’s Chocolate mini-block.
 You will need 2-3 fellow dessert lovers to share this with you, and you will also probably need very strong apple cider or tea to wash it down.
 But, in our opinion, it is the only true way to welcome the Christmas season to NYC.